GOLD ROUTE MAP UPDATEHey Everyone,

 Short-term outlook: bearish.

-However, the Swiss franc can strengthen during geopolitical tensions like the Middle East crisis.
+However, the CHF can strengthen during geopolitical tensions like the Middle East crisis.

-The new key support area to consider is now 0.85510.
+USD/CHF has trended down nicely for several weeks, now looking to test the support area at 0.83326.
 Meanwhile, the major resistance level is far higher at 0.92244.

 Long-term outlook: weak bearish.